 Hall-McCartney are delighted to be involved in the following new projects!

-We are pleased to be involved with The Gardens Trust offering the opportunity for literature distribution to key influential professionals involved in preserving, maintaining, restoring and promoting the country’s garden heritage.
+New Opportunity for Literature Distribution to key influential professionals involved in preserving, maintaining, restoring and promoting the country’s garden heritage.

 We are delighted to announce that as well as membership administration and publishing ‘The High Sheriff’ we will also be managing The High Sheriffs Association’s website.